 If the IRS rejects your installment agreement, you can appeal using Form 9423 (Collection Appeal Request).
 You have 30 days after receiving your rejection letter to appeal.
 Make sure to reach out to the IRS during this window of time.
 If you don’t, the IRS can start collection activity on your taxes after the 30 days have elapsed.
 You only get one chance to appeal so it’s especially important to get help.

 Partial Payment Installment Agreement

-A partial payment installment agreement (PPIA) is when you make payments towards your debt that are lower than are required with a standard IRS installment agreement.
-This means that some of the debt may be forgiven since the debt won’t be collected by the collection statute expiration date (CSED).
+A partial payment installment agreement (PPIA) is when you make payments towards your taxes that are lower than are required with a standard IRS installment agreement.
+This means that some of the taxes may be forgiven since the taxes won’t be collected by the collection statute expiration date (CSED).
 The IRS will check in periodically to see if your financial situation has changed to assess if you can pay more.
-If your financial situation has not changed, then it is likely the remainder of the debt will not be required to be paid.
+If your financial situation has not changed, then it is likely the remainder of the taxes will not be required to be paid.

 How to Apply for a Partial Payment Installment Agreement

 To apply for a partial payment installment agreement, you need to complete the following steps.

 - Fill out Form 9465 (Installment Agreement Request Form).
 This form allows you to apply for a range of installment plans.

 - Decide how much you can pay each month, and see if that amount meets the IRS’s expectations.
 Usually, the IRS wants you to pay off your taxes within six years, and Form 9465 tells you to divide your tax liability by 72 to calculate the proposed monthly payment.
 For instance, if you owe $10,000, the suggested monthly payment is $139.
 If you can pay that amount or more, you can get a regular installment plan.
 If you can’t pay that much, you need to complete these steps and apply for a partial payment installment agreement.